Configuring Reverse DNS

 In the "domain:" attribute, you specify the name of the reverse zone, e.g. "16.155.10.in-addr.arpa".
 As discussed, you will have to do this for each "chunk" you have created.
-So if you need reverse delegation for a /22 block, you will need to create four domain objects, one for each /24.
+If you need reverse delegation for a /22 block, you will need to create four domain objects, one for each /24.

 Enter all other attributes and submit your domain object to the RIPE Database.
 After verifying syntax and authorisation, we will perform a number of tests to see if you configured reverse DNS correctly.
 The tests return log level information, categorised as INFO, NOTICE, WARNING, ERROR and CRITICAL.
 We reject any update that has ERROR or CRITICAL for any test.
-In this case, resolve the problem and try submitting the domain object again.
+If this happens to you, resolve the problem and try submitting the domain object again.

-If the update was succesful, you should then be able to query for your object in the RIPE Database.
-Still, it may take several hours before the delegation information is available in the DNS.
+If the update was successful, you should then be able to query for your object in the RIPE Database.
+Still, it may take up to 24 hours before the delegation information is available in the DNS.
 The ultimate test is to query a recursive name server that is not authoritative for your zone for a record from your zone.

 To allow for the exchange of DNSSEC-related information, the domain object includes a "ds-rdata:" attribute.